HubSpot/prettier-plugin-hubl/README.md

 A Prettier plugin that formats HubL templates for use with the HubSpot CMS

-## Plugin status: Alpha
+## Plugin status: Beta

-This plugin is currently in development and is not yet ready for production.
+This plugin is currently in active development.
 Bug reports and questions [are welcomed](https://github.com/HubSpot/prettier-plugin-hubl/issues).

 ## Philosophy
 In keeping with Prettier’s philosophy, this plugin is relatively opinionated and sometimes Prettier will prefer one syntax over another.
 For example: